Port of Newhaven

 The Port of Newhaven is a port and associated docks complex located within Newhaven, East Sussex, England, situated at the mouth of the River Ouse.

 International ferries run to the French port of Dieppe, Seine-Maritime, a distance of 75.5 mi.
 Although there are some derelict signs of the one-time ferry operations, the harbour still sees a great deal of freight and passengers movement.

-The port is also served by Newhaven Harbour railway station.
+The port is served by Newhaven Harbour railway station.